General Information & Policies

 Interlibrary loan policies

-- Interlibrary loan service is available ONLY to the students, faculty, and staff of Converse College.
-Borrowers should use the online forms provided on the library section of the Converse website to submit their requests.
+- Interlibrary loan service is available ONLY to the students, faculty, and staff of Converse University.
+Borrowers should use the online forms provided in the library section of the Converse website to submit their requests.
 PASCAL Delivers enables borrowers to identify and request books from other academic libraries in South Carolina.

 - The interlibrary loan department does not accept requests for textbooks or other classroom materials that are needed for currently offered courses.